List of The Book of Boba Fett characters: Klatooinian Boss

 The Klatooinian Boss is the crime lord of the starport and upper sprawl in Tatooine.
 He is of the Klatooinian species, a humanoid race from the planet Klatooine.
 He is one of the crime lords that agrees to stay neutral in Fett's upcoming war with the Pykes.
 After betraying Fett by helping the Pykes, he is killed by Fennec Shand.

 Phil LaMarr does the voice of the Klatoonian Boss.

 Bib Fortuna

 Bib Fortuna is Jabba the Hutt's majordomo who took over his throne after he died.
 Later, when Fett gets his ship back from Jabba's palace, Fett kills Fortuna and usurps the throne.
 Matthew Wood portrays Bib Fortuna.

 Kaba Baiz

-Kaba Baiz is the Klatooinian gangster who runs a meatpacking company.
+Kaba Baiz is the Klatooinian gangster who runs a meatpacking company on Glavis Ringworld, a ring station.
 He has a bounty placed on him by an Ishi Tib and Din Djarin hunts him down, bringing his head back in exchange for the location of his tribe's hideout.

 Kaba Baiz is physically portrayed by Ardeshir Radpour.